 Data shows that the percentage of diagnosed bacteraemia increases where more than one set of blood culture bottles are submitted.
-If sepsis persists for > 48 hrs without a diagnosis then a discussion with a medical microbiologist and further blood cultures may be indicated.
+If sepsis persists for >48 hrs without a diagnosis, then a discussion with a medical microbiologist and further blood cultures may be indicated.
+Generally, it is recommended to send a minimum of 2 sets of blood cultures in a patient with sepsis.